European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-android.md

 <!-- As of 10 Sept 2024 -->

-This documentation is for the SDK for Android version 1.5.0 and later.
+This documentation is for the SDK for Android version 1.5.0 or later.

 For current and past release notes information, see [https://github.com/IABTechLab/uid2-android-sdk/releases](https://github.com/IABTechLab/uid2-android-sdk/releases).